 -why should we do the engagement session?

-The session is a great time to get to know one another better, and for you to get comfortable with our shooting style before the wedding.
+The session is a great time to get to know one another better, and for you to get comfortable with my shooting style before the wedding.
 This is especially good for couples who are camera shy, because it’s sort of a warm up to being photographed on the day.
 Plus, they’re just fun!

 -what is a “newlywed” session?

-Newlywed sessions (also called day after sessions) are our favorite because they give us a chance to get the creative, fine art bride and groom images the busy wedding day doesn’t always allow.
+Newlywed sessions (also called day after sessions) are my favorite because they give us a chance to get the creative, fine art bride and groom images the busy wedding day doesn’t always allow.
 That way you can spend more time at the wedding with your guests, but still have the amazing, unique bride and groom shots as well.
 They can take place a day, week or even a month or more after your wedding.